Radboud-University/osc-nijmegen/docs/_posts/2019-11-28-git-workshop.md

 |16.50 | wrap-up (quick preview of what you can learn next) | integrating git with IDEs, version control for manuscript writing, gitHub for project management, troubleshooting |

 ### How to best prepare for the workshop
 If possible, make sure you have a [GitHub account](https://github.com) prior to coming to the workshop.
-That's the service, we'll use for the hands-on part.
-It will save some time, if you already have an account.
+That's the service we'll use for the hands-on part.
+It will save some time if you already have an account.

 Note, that you can [apply for the GitHub pro account](https://education.github.com/pack) as a student. (free account is absolutely fine for the workshop, however)